-Nancy is the Managing Director of Real Estate Development Advisors in Denver, Colorado.
-Currently living in Montreal, Quebec, she is actively involved in initiatives to advance women in leadership.
-Nancy obtained her Bachelor in Civil Engineering and a Masters in Business Administration from Harvard Business School, and brings over 20 years of experience in real estate development.
+Nancy was the founder and Managing Director of Real Estate Development Advisors in Denver, Colorado.
+She brings 20 years of experience from having developed projects across the country and in the UK as well as asset management for large portfolios.
+Having lived and worked in the UK and Canada as well as being actively involved with embassy and international relations work while living in WDC, Nancy has a sensitivity to the international work of Water For People.
+She has been an active volunteer in local poverty initiatives in each of the cities she has lived in and is currently a client advocate creating sustainable pathways for families in financial distress at the Action Center in Denver, Colorado.
+Nancy obtained her Bachelor in Civil Engineering and a Master’s in Business Administration from Harvard Business School.
 She also brings specific Water For People field experience, having volunteered on two World Water Corps trips; a monitoring trip in Malawi, and a market study in Uganda.
 Nancy is especially excited about the effective and sustainable outcomes of Everyone Forever and the impact it will have on women and children.

 Board of Directors